Six Invaluable Tips For Publishing Your Short Stories by David Estringel

 Sending out your poem, short story, personal essay, or book-length manuscript is an act of courage every time you do it.
 The relationship you have with your work is a personal one.
 Letting others look at it even as a polished draft is one of the most vulnerable acts.

-Publication can be tricky, however.
+Sending your work out for publication can be deflating.
 Brutal in some instances.
-A great deal of the psychic carnage involved in this process centers around one’s ability to reconcile the constant barrage of rejections, which are inevitable for most of us, and one’s belief that they have a voice—a message—that others want to hear.
-Constantly hearing “no” chips away at one’s ego, sometimes making one question why they even attempted to submit their work in the first place.
-None of us are immune to this; I know I’m not.
-But then I remember how miserable I am when I don’t write, so I get back up on the proverbial horse.
+A great deal of the psychic carnage involved in this process centers on the ability to reconcile the constant barrage of rejections, which are inevitable for most, and the belief that they have a voice that others want to hear.
+Constantly hearing “no” chips away at the ego, sometimes making one question why they even attempted to submit their work in the first place.
+No writer is immune to this.

-While no formula exists that will ensure a submission’s acceptance, there are ways to tilt the scales in your favor.
+While no formula exists that will ensure an acceptance, there are ways to tilt the scales in your favor.
 Some tips are musts, while others are optional.
-The following have served me well this past year of successfully publishing (and reprinting) over 120 pieces of writing, both internationally and domestically.

 1) Make sure your work is publish-ready.